-Currently one of the troublesome and common disorders for kids in USA and worldwide as about 2% or more of all children are diagnosed with autism spectrum.
+Currently, one of the troublesome and common disorders for kids in the USA and worldwide is about 2% or more of all children are diagnosed with autism spectrum.
 Many resources are spent nationwide yearly for research and treating kids with autism.
-Just recently, president Donald Trump signed the Autism Collaboration, Accountability, Research, Education and Support Act (CARES), which allocates $1.8 billion in funding over the next five years to help people with autism spectrum disorder and their families.
+Just recently, to federal government published the Autism Collaboration, Accountability, Research, Education and Support Act (CARES), which allocates $1.8 billion in funding over five years to help people with autism spectrum disorder and their families.

 Autism is known as a “spectrum” disorder because there is wide variation in the type and severity of symptoms people experience.
 ASD occurs in all ethnic, racial, and economic groups.
 Although ASD can be a lifelong disorder, treatments and services can improve a person’s symptoms and ability to function.